shuxin/iOS6-sms_db-java/README.md

 There is a bug in iOS SMS Database:

-old iMessages based on email address are not copied or moved to the iMessages based on mobile number (from iOS6) that means you just loose those messages :/
+old iMessages based on email address are not copied or moved to the iMessages based on mobile number (from iOS6) that means you just lose those messages :/

 It can be manually fixed with some SQL and I fixed mine that way...
 Its about 4 commands :P